Grandal hits first lead-off HR, Brewers beat Reds 6-5

 Matt Albers (4-2) pitched 1 1/3 innings of scoreless relief.
 Adrian Houser handled the seventh.
 Josh Hader struck out four of the final six outs for his 18th save.

+“Their bullpen pitched outstanding,” Reds manager David Bell said.
+“They had Hader there for two at the end.”

 Castillo had won seven straight decisions since a 1-0 loss to Milwaukee on April 3rd, but couldn’t get out of the fourth.
-He allowed six runs, four earned, on five hits with five walks and six strikeouts.
-The loss snapped the Reds’ season-high six-game winning streak.
+He allowed six runs, four earned, on five hits with five walks and six strikeouts in 3 2/3 innings.

 Eugenio Suárez hit his 16th home run of the season in the third and added a run-scoring groundout in the fifth off Brewers starter Jhoulys Chacín.